Meskwaki Settlement, Iowa: History

 The Meskwaki traded with French colonists of the Illinois Country but were forced west by competition in the 18th-century fur trade and later United States development pressures.
 In the early decades of the 19th century, the Meskwaki and Sac were being forced to cede land in Iowa and nearby areas to the United States and to move west of the Missouri River, culminating in the Sac and Fox treaty of 1842.
 Some Meskwaki people resisted Indian removal, but they were initially unable to buy property because they were not considered citizens under Iowa law.
 In 1856, the Iowa state legislature passed a law permitting the Meskwaki to reside in Tama County, and Meskwaki people began to purchase land in 1857 with the state governor acting as a legal trustee.
 Over the following 150 years, the Meskwaki gradually expanded the settlement by purchasing nearby lands.
 The lands entered into federal trust in 1896.
 As the settlement was never formally incorporated as a city it has no official name, and was commonly called "Indian Town" or “Indian Village” into the 20th century.
 The anthropologist Duren Ward suggested the settlement be named "Meskwakia," but this name never caught on.
-The total lands owned by the tribe is called "Meskwakenuk" by the Meskwaki tribal government.
+The total lands owned by the tribe is called "Meskwakiinaki" by the Meskwaki tribal government.
 In the 21st century, there are two other federally recognized Sac and Fox tribes, who have independent reservations and governments in present-day states of Kansas, Oklahoma and Nebraska.